pojntfx/uni-programminglanguages-notes/docs/notes.md

 ### Loops

-Ruby does not have traditional for loops, but multiple, more general constructs that allow for the usecases.

 Ruby has the `for` loop that we are all used to, but also more specialized constructs that allow for more expressive usecases:

 ```ruby